Free Trial

 FIGB Short Interest - Frequently Asked Questions

-Short interest is the volume of Fidelity Investment Grade Bond ETF shares that have been sold short but have not yet been closed out or covered.
-As of June 15th, investors have sold 5,700 shares of FIGB short.
-0.12% of Fidelity Investment Grade Bond ETF's shares are currently sold short.
+Short interest is the volume of Fidelity Investment Grade Bond ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 30th, traders have sold 27,792 shares of FIGB short.
+0.25% of Fidelity Investment Grade Bond ETF's shares are currently sold short.
 Learn More on Fidelity Investment Grade Bond ETF's current short interest.

-Fidelity Investment Grade Bond ETF saw a drop in short interest in June.
-As of June 15th, there was short interest totaling 5,700 shares, a drop of 51.3% from the previous total of 11,700 shares.
+Fidelity Investment Grade Bond ETF saw a increase in short interest during the month of April.
+As of April 30th, there was short interest totaling 27,792 shares, an increase of 112.9% from the previous total of 13,052 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling FIGB is an investing strategy that aims to generate trading profit from Fidelity Investment Grade Bond ETF as its price is falling.
-FIGB shares are trading down $0.11 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for Fidelity Investment Grade Bond ETF occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of FIGB, which in turn drives the price of the stock up even further.